homshern/homshern/README.md

 and I keep learning and calling push() ;)

->I'm self-employed and keep professional with an okay workload, if you need cooperation just contact here hi@homshern.com
+I'm self-employed and keep professional with an okay workload, if you need cooperation just contact me at hi@homshern.com